 Please consult your attending physician.
 He has an overview of currently running trials related to your illness and will inform you in detail.

-Information on side effects can be found in the information sheet: targeted therapy (only available in German).
+Information on side effects can be found in the patient handbook on p.
+20-21.